easystats/modelbased/paper/paper.md

 Moreover, for generalized linear models (GLMs), predictions can be made on the **response scale** (`predict = "response"`) or the **link scale** (`predict = "link"`).
 This corresponds for instance to predictions in terms of probability (response scale) or log odds (link scale) for logistic regression models.

-These different types of estimates can be obtained for observation in the original dataset, which is useful to assess the model's goodness-of-fit, or for new data (typically a "data grid"), which is useful for visualization or computing "marginal" estimates (see below).
+These different types of estimates can be obtained for observations in the original dataset, which is useful to assess the model's goodness-of-fit, or for new data (typically a "data grid"), which is useful for visualization.

-For convenience, the `modelbased` package includes 4 related functions, that mostly differ in their default arguments for `data` and `predict`:
+For convenience, the `modelbased` package includes four related functions, that mostly differ in their default arguments for `data` and `predict`:

 - `estimate_prediction()`: original data, prediction intervals.
 - `estimate_expectation()`: original data, confidence intervals.